programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

 Then we make the empty group and add it to the scene.
-We create the onLoadAibom function that will run after loading and call the loader.load method.
+We will create the onLoadAibom function that will run after loading and then we will call the loader.load method.

 Within the init function after: